 Please go to the following website for further information and the application procedure for Federal Loans:

 Federal Perkins Loan: This loan is a low interest (5%) for both undergraduate and graduate students with financial need.
 Dominican College is the lender; the loan is made with government funds, and your school contributes a share.
-You must repay this loan to Dominican College.
+You must repay this loan to Dominican College – Perkins Funds are pending Federal approval for the 2018/2019 academic year.

 ALTERNATIVE LOAN FUNDING: